Medical Internship in Tanzania

 Is Swahili required to participate?

 No, English is widely used in the hospital.
-Basic Swahili is helpful for patient interaction but not mandatory.
+Basic Swahili is helpful for patient interaction.

 What equipment should I bring?